-Battery maintenance involves various tasks depending on the type of battery and manufacturer requirements, including:
+Battery maintenance involves various tasks depending on the type of battery, and manufacturer requirements, including:

-- Inspecting and cleaning battery racks, cases, trays and terminations. - Measuring battery voltage if you have a multi-meter or by simply reading the battery voltage from the charge controller.
-For e.g., a 12V battery must not go below 12V for long times.
-If it does, then it may be nearing its end of life.

-• Some charge controllers have display screens while some simpler ones just show the amount of charge level of the battery with led lights.
+- Inspecting and cleaning battery racks, cases trays and terminations. - Measuring battery voltage if you have a multi-meter or by simply reading the battery voltage from the charge controller.
+For e.g., a 12V battery, must not go below 12V for long times.
+If it does, then it may be nearing its end of - Some charge controllers have display screens while simpler ones just show the amount of charge level of the battery with led lights.

-FIGURE 44: LED lights indicate the battery charge level52
+FIGURE 44: LED lights indicate the battery charge level

-Some charge controllers display the battery voltage and other measurements directly on their display screen.
+Some charge controllers display the battery voltage and other, measurements directly on their display screen.
 You will need to consult the manual of these controllers to see how different measurements can be displayed.

-FIGURE 45: Charge controller with battery voltage display53
+FIGURE 45: Charge controller with battery voltage display

-Periodic battery maintenance should include checks of all terminals for corrosion and proper tightening of terminals.
+- Periodic battery maintenance should include checks of all terminals for corrosion and proper tightening of terminals.
 Also check battery water and replace with distilled water for flooded lead acid batteries if the level is low.
-Try to do this every 2 - 4 weeks as required.
+Try to do this every 2 - 4 weeks as required - Use a steel brush to clean oxides at connections.
+Wear insulation gloves always. - Check for loose wires and connections and damaged wires.
+Get immediate help to repair damaged wires.